-- A candidate's course of study shall be subject to the approval of the Dean of Engineering and Forestry. - A candidate who has failed to gain a pass in all of the courses of the Third Forestry Examination with the approval of the Dean of Engineering and Forestry, be permitted to repeat the course or courses failed or enrol for approved substitutes concurrently with courses of the Fourth Forestry Examination. - 3.
-A BForSc student may credit no more than 30 points from other degrees toward BForSc in total in Year Three and Four.
+- A candidate's course of study shall be subject to the approval of the Dean of Engineering and Forestry. - A BForSc student may credit no more than 30 points from other degrees toward BForSc in total in Year Three and Four.